-Studies in Dispensational Theology
+THE 560 - Studies in Dispensational Theology

 Presents the student with an intensive summary of the historic theological position of Grace Christian University, including critical examination and evaluation of the biblical, theological, and practical interests of dispensational theology.
-(THE 560 graduate-level course cross-listed as TH 460 for the 4+1 program.)
+(Available only to students in the 4+1 program.)